-- Draw a wiggly line under the verb. - Then, change the adjective under the blank to an adverb by adding -ly. - Write adv. above the adverb and draw an arrow from the adverb to the verb it describes.
-Then, answer the questio n after the sentence.
-Example: The puppy whimpered qui adv. in pain on the way to the vet's office.
-How did the puppy whimper? quietly (quiet) 1.
-We waited for the day of the field trip to arrive.
+- Draw a wiggly line under the verb. - Then, change the adjective under the blank to an adverb by adding -ly.

+• Write adv. above the adverb and draw an arrow from the adverb to the verb it describes.
+Then, answer the question after the sentence.

+Example : The puppy whimpered quietly in pain on the way to the vet's office.

+How did the puppy whimper? quietly (quiet)

+1. We waited eager for the day of the field trip to arrive.

 How did we wait?

-2. The team cheered(loud) when the winning goal was scored.
+2. The team cheered loud when the winning goal was scored.

 How did the team cheer?

-3. I organized my things(near when I cleaned out my desk.
+3. I organized my things neat when I cleaned out my desk.

 How did I organize my things?

+4. (polite)

-4. My mother taught us to speak to adults.
-How did my mother teach us to spea k to adults?
-5. The farmer spoke(calm) to the scared horse.
+How did my mother teach us to speak to adults?

+5. The farmer spoke to the scared horse.

 How did the farmer speak?